veldrid/veldrid/README.md

 # Veldrid

-_Note: This repository contains an in-development new version of Veldrid.
+_Note: This repository contains a new in-development version of Veldrid.
 Older versions of Veldrid can be found in the [Veldrid-legacy](https://github.com/mellinoe/Veldrid-Legacy) repository._

 Veldrid is a cross-platform, graphics API-agnostic rendering library for .NET.
 It allows you to use a single set of rendering commands and run your application on a number of different graphics API's.
 With some small exceptions, applications written against Veldrid will run on any of its backends without modification.